kedacore/keda-docs/content/docs/2.5/scalers/redis-streams.md

   name: keda-redis-stream-triggerauth
 spec:
   secretTargetRef:
+    - parameter: username
+      name: redis-streams-auth # name of the Secret
+      key: redis_username # name of the key in the Secret
     - parameter: password
-      name: redis-streams-password # name of the Secret
+      name: redis-streams-auth # name of the Secret
       key: redis_password # name of the key in the Secret
 ---
 apiVersion: keda.sh/v1alpha1